Birdtalk/Kare/README.md

 Easy to use at home medical charting system for medically complex children.

-See the Mobile and Desktop Demonstration here.
+I worked on a small team to build new requirements for the desktop application.
+See the demonstration here.

 https://drive.google.com/file/d/1DPuAAQh-W7veIyC9ilioHbeLLvgUCt6M/view?usp=sharing